sergiocortessat/React_SuperheroAPIPWS/README.md

 ## Clone project
 - To get a local copy up and running follow these simple example steps.
-- Clone this repository with git clone ```https://github.com/sergiocortessat/React_Rick-MortyAPI/``` using your terminal or command line.
+- Clone this repository with git clone ```https://github.com/sergiocortessat/React_SuperheroAPIPWS``` using your terminal or command line.
-- Change to the project directory by entering: ```cd React_Rick-MortyAPI``` in the terminal.
+- Change to the project directory by entering: ```cd React_SuperheroAPIPWS``` in the terminal.
 - Enter the command npm i
 - Enter the project folder and run locally by using npm start.
 - If the project cant be build, please run npx webpack.

 ## Command line steps
 ```
-- $ git clone `$ git clone https://github.com/sergiocortessat/React_Rick-MortyAPI
+- $ git clone `$ git clone https://github.com/sergiocortessat/React_SuperheroAPIPWS
 - $ git checkout develop
-- $ cd JSCapstone-PlatformGame
+- $ cd React_SuperheroAPIPWS
 - $ npm i
 - $ npm start
-- ##(If project doesn't build, please run): $ npx webpack
 ```